 Criteria that Scored an Average of 1 or 0 Proposal Sections QoR4D Elements Consensus Score national/international stakeholders would be positive.
 The limited attention given to national genebanks could exacerbate existing challenges around PGR governance disagreements.
-Empowering national breeding programs-that reach beyond the scope of CGIAR segments/markets-could increase users/requests for materials from One CGIAR Genebanks.
+Empowering national breeding programs -that reach beyond the scope of CGIAR segments/markets-could increase users/requests for materials from One CGIAR Genebanks.
 Increasing private sector (i.e., local/regional seed companies) and university research users and partnerships appears to have been overlooked and could bring contributions to budgets and/or aspects of PGR governance.
 2. Evidence that the Initiative is demand driven through codesign with key stakeholders and partners (Investment Advisory Groups, governments, private sector, funders) and research collaborators within and outside CGIAR Participatory design process 2.6 Challenge statement 2.1, Work Package ToCs 3.2 Relevance, Effectiveness 1 Genebanks appears heavily-based on a Chatham House 2020 re Crop Trust (mainly former CGiAR) staff-reliance on small group opinions.
-The proposal's participatory design process is vague, just two Na support letters attached from very few key stakeholders.
+The proposal's participatory design process is vague, just two N support letters attached from very few key stakeholders.
 No det proposal's codesign process provided.
-Limited number of mandated focal crops ignores significant effor characterizing and conserving valuable (non-mandated) PGRs cr resilience.
-The proposal flags addition of extra trait information to meet demands of 20 countries, but no details provided on planned trait selection process with knowledge stakeholders (e.g., private sector, agroecologists, farming systems experts, traders, food processors, pre-breeders, breeders, farmers, gender experts, etc.) for all Impact Areas across crops and countries, which will influence outcome/use.
-While complexity, challenges, and risks around negotiating germplasm exchange agreements are flagged insufficient mention of codesign/ ownership type solutions and processes for addressing this are provided.
-4. Overall Theory of Change with intended outputs, outcomes, and impacts at scale clearly described.
-Assumptions are documented, causal linkages are clear, especially the role of partners in driving impact Full Initiative ToC 3.1 Effectiveness, Relevance 1 Overall ToC 3.1 makes sense and presents a cohesive approach, but lacks the "How"/causal linkages, e.g., synergies and collaboration with other key actors.
-Other researchers (apart from breeders) who might be required to achieve the outcomes and contribute to the impacts are not specified (e.g., food processors, market experts).
-Farming systems experts could help identify PGRs with ecosystem services that support diversification for greater sustainability.
-The required interdisciplinarity and processes for engagement with non-CGIAR stakeholders need to be clearly stated.
-Scale of expected impacts not clear, statements are extremely g Outputs for work package 3 are mentioned in 3.1.2 but not for o -1 4 Assumptions are not documented in ToC 3.1.
-They are only shown in 3.2 for work packages 2, 3, and 4.
-Work package 4 is novel in going beyond CGIAR Genebanks current influence area.
+Limited number of mandated focal crops ignores significant effo characterizing and conserving valuable (non-mandated) PGRs cresilience.
+The proposal flags addition of extra trait information to meet de planned trait selection process with knowledge stakeholders (e., experts, traders, food processors, pre-breeders, breeders, farm across crops and countries, which will influence outcome/use. g., private sector, ag groecologists, far ming systems While complexity, challenges, and risks around negotiating gern insufficient mention of codesign/ ownership type solutions and p 4.
+Overall Theory of Change with intended outputs, outcomes, and impacts at scale clearly described.
+Assumptions are documented, causal linkages are clear, especially the role of partners in driving impact Full Initiative ToC 3.1 Effectiveness, Relevance 1 Overall ToC 3.1 makes sense and presents a cohesive approach synergies and collaboration with other key actors.
+Other researc to achieve the outcomes and contribute to the impacts are not s Farming systems experts could help identify PGRs with ecosyste sustainability.
+The required interdisciplinarity and processes for to be clearly stated. chers (apart from br specified (e.g., food em services that sup eeders) who migl processors, mark port diversificatio nt be required aet experts).
+In for greater Scale of expected impacts not clear, statements are extremely g general.
+Outputs for work package 3 are mentioned in 3.1.2 but not for a other work packages S. Assumptions are not documented in ToC 3.1.
+They are only sho engagement processes which need to go beyond the passive pre Work package 4 is novel in going beyond CGIAR Genebanks current influence area.
 More detail required on engagement processes which need to go beyond the passive presence of these partners in training workshops to strengthen co-ownership and help widen specific relevance of and use of CGIAR Genebanks to realize real and sustained impact.
 Work package 3 statement, "Breeders will use landraces and wild relatives as sources of novel alleles to accelerate genetic gains for climate resilience, nutrition, and processing traits ("Accelerating crop improvement through precision genetic technologies")" suggests limited knowledge regards plant breeding pipelines and strategies.
 This leads to overestimation of the impacts of Genebank accessions 5.
 Research methodology and methods (and supporting activities) are fit-for-purpose, feasible, and assumptions and risks are clearly stated Work Package ToCs 3.2, Priority-setting 2.4, Innovation Packages and Scaling Readiness Plan 4.1 Credibility, Relevance, Effectiveness 1